elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-ribosomes-facilitate-the-translation-process-from-rna-to-protein.md

 url: /learn/education-studies/questions/how-do-ribosomes-facilitate-the-translation-process-from-rna-to-protein
 score: -1.0
 related_article1:
+    id: 167897
+    title: >-
+        How does DNA packaging affect gene accessibility in chromosomes?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-does-dna-packaging-affect-gene-accessibility-in-chromosomes
+related_article2:
     id: 167903
+    title: >-
-    title: What are the different types of RNA and their roles in protein synthesis?
+        What are the different types of RNA and their roles in protein synthesis?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-different-types-of-rna-and-their-roles-in-protein-synthesis
-related_article2:
-    id: 167902
-    title: Describe the double helix model of DNA and the importance of base pairing.
-    subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-double-helix-model-of-dna-and-the-importance-of-base-pairing
 related_article3:
-    id: 167899
+    id: 167895
-    title: Explain the process of meiosis and its significance in genetic variation.
+    title: >-
+        How does the environment influence genetic expression, particularly in the case of Phenylketonuria (PKU)?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-process-of-meiosis-and-its-significance-in-genetic-variation
+    url: /learn/education-studies/questions/how-does-the-environment-influence-genetic-expression-particularly-in-the-case-of-phenylketonuria-pku
 related_article4:
+    id: 167912
+    title: >-
+        What are the types of genetic tests available and their purposes?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-types-of-genetic-tests-available-and-their-purposes
+related_article5:
     id: 167895
+    title: >-
-    title: How does the environment influence genetic expression, particularly in the case of Phenylketonuria (PKU)?
+        How does the environment influence genetic expression, particularly in the case of Phenylketonuria (PKU)?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-the-environment-influence-genetic-expression-particularly-in-the-case-of-phenylketonuria-pku
-related_article5:
-    id: 167897
-    title: How does DNA packaging affect gene accessibility in chromosomes?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-dna-packaging-affect-gene-accessibility-in-chromosomes
 ---

 &nbsp;